ljsinclair/featurebase-docs/docs/concepts/concept-pt2-range-encode-bit-slice.md

 ## Step 5 - Application logic

-FeatureBase automatically removes the highest-value **Bitmap-1** bitmaps because:
+FeatureBase automatically removes highest value bitmaps because:
 * the data is identical
 * the true values can be determined from the remaining bitmaps.